knjain/Cryptocurrency-trading-Web-application---Frontend/README.md

  -Graphs for users and admin for better business and profit visualization.

-The entire application is build using React.js, TailwindCSS.
+The entire application is build using React.js.
-The user authnetication is handle with Context API.
+For CSS : TailwindCSS
+For state management and user authentication : Context API For routing : React router